-The biggest problem with airport wheelchair assistance is popularity.
-Many passengers use this service, and airlines have also noticed that some passengers who do not need wheelchair assistance use it to bypass security screening lines.
+Many passengers use wheelchair assistance.
+Airlines have also noticed that some passengers who do not need wheelchair assistance use it to bypass security screening lines.
 Because of these factors, you may have to wait a while for your wheelchair attendant to arrive.
 This issue is best resolved by giving yourself enough time to check in and go through security.

 On rare occasions, airline passengers have been taken to baggage claim or other areas of the airport and left there by wheelchair attendants.
 Your best defense in this situation is a cell phone that is programmed with useful telephone numbers.
 Call family, friends or a taxi if you find yourself in this situation.

 Although airlines prefer to have 48 to 72 hours' notice, you can ask for a wheelchair when you arrive at the airport check-in counter.
-Arrive early enough to check in for your flight, wait for a wheelchair attendant, go through airport security and get to your gate.
+Give yourself plenty of extra time if you must request wheelchair assistance at the last minute.

-If you encounter any type of problem before or during your flight(s), ask to speak with your airline's Complaints Resolution Official (CRO).
-Airlines in the US must have a CRO on duty, either in person or via telephone.
-The CRO's job is to resolve disability-related issues.
+If you encounter a problem before or during your flight(s), ask to speak with your airline's Complaints Resolution Official (CRO).
+Airlines in the US must have a CRO on duty, either in person or via telephone, to resolve disability-related issues.